Expedition to Vyborg: Campaign

 Russians set out from Novgorod on December 26, but crossed the Swedish border only on January 20.
 (According to other sources, it was in early January).
 Russians immediately began to advance in the direction of Kivinebb, where the detachment was located, trying to stop the Russians.
 After a short battle, he was completely defeated.
 The next battle took place directly near Vyborg, where the Swedes attacked and defeated Nikita Priimkov's Yertaul regiment, however, Ivan Sheremetyev came to his aid, who forced the Swedes to retreat, carried away by the pursuit, he was ambushed and wounded, but the Tatars came to reinforce him and hit the Swedes on the flanks, turning them into a disorderly flight.
 After that, the Swedish forces around Vyborg acted passively.
 Between 85 and 115 Swedes died in this battle, and a significant number of aristocrats were captured.
-A detachment of 800 men came from Stockholm, but on the march he was attacked by Muscovites at the Lavretsky churchyard and defeated.
-Garrison tried to make a sortie, but the Russians forced them to retreat to the fortress with artillery fire, the garrison, having suffered heavy losses, no longer interfered with the Muscovites, and they went further to the Vuoksi River, where another battle took place, in which the Russians won.
+A detachment of 800 men came from Stockholm, but on the march they were attacked by Muscovites at the Lavretsky churchyard and defeated.
+The Harrison tried to make a sortie, but the Russians forced them to retreat to the fortress with artillery fire.
+The garrison, having suffered heavy losses, no longer interfered with the Muscovites and they went further to the Vuoksi River, where another battle took place in which the Russians won.
 As a result, a huge number of civilians and aristocrats were captured, and the Muscovites returned almost without losses.
 On the way back, the Russians completely destroyed Nishlott.